ttetrafon/practice/aws/web hosting/host webpage.md

       2. Select *simple routing*
       3. Hit *define simple record*
          1. Record type: A
-         2. Value/Route traffic to: Alias to S3 website endpoint
+         2. Value/Route traffic to: Alias to CloudFront distribution
-         3. Region: same as the bucket
+         3. Region: same as the distribution/bucket
-         4. Url: the bucket should appear when you click in the box
+         4. Url: the distribution should appear in the list
          5. Evaluate target health: No
+7. **Route 53** -> Hosted Zones -> Domain's Hosted Zone -> *Create Record* (do this for all required subdomains (`www.my_domain.com`)
+      1. Hit *switch to wizard*
+      2. Select *simple routing*
+      3. Hit *define simple record*
+         1. Record type: CNAME
+         2. Value/Route traffic to: "main domain"